-Wary of shutdown, Trump inches toward support for funding deal
+Wary of shutdown, Trump inches toward support for wall deal

 With a Friday night deadline looming before a shutdown, there is little time for the White House and the political parties in Congress to agree on funding.

+Funding is due to expire for the Department of Homeland Security, the Justice Department and several other federal agencies.

-The congressional agreement, reached by negotiators on Monday, falls far short of giving Trump all the money he wants to help build the wall.
+The congressional agreement reached on Monday falls far short of giving Trump all the money he wants to help build the wall.
 Instead, congressional sources say, it includes $1.37 billion for new barriers - about the same as last year - along 55 miles (90 km) of the border.

 Details of the legislation were still being written, but the full bill could be made public as early as Wednesday evening, according to lawmakers and congressional aides.